Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Approach

 The MBDA module transforms the input adjacent matrix $\bm{A}_{in}$ into several mDAGs via parallel branches.
-The $k$-th branch outputs an mDAG with the adjacent matrix $\bm{A}_{dag}^k$, which establishes links between remaining and damaged nodes within the range of $k$-hop neighbors.
+The $k$-th branch outputs an mDAG with its adjacent matrix $\bm{A}_{dag}^k$, which establishes links between remaining and damaged nodes within the range of $k$-hop neighborhood.
 With the number of branches $K$, the module finally forms $K$ different mDAGs $\{\bm{A}_{dag}^1,\bm{A}_{dag}^2,...,\bm{A}_{dag}^K\}$.

-The DGCN then outputs an optimal target position matrix $\bm{\hat{X}}_{gcn}^{k^*}$.
+Then, DGCN applies convolution on the series of mDAGs and outputs a target position matrix $\bm{\hat{X}}_{gcn}^{k^*}$.
 Consequently, we can determine the optimal target position matrix for (P1) as

 where $\bm{I}_{N_R}$ is the $N_R$-by-$N_R$ identity matrix, $\bm{0}_{N_D}$ is the $N_D$-by-$N_D$ zero matrix.